 On Nov.
-30, 1954, a meteor tore through the roof of a home, in what is now Oak Grove, bounced off of a radio, and hit a woman.
-Ann Hodges, the victim, was said to be sleeping on her couch in the early afternoon when the meteor crashed through her roof and hit her arm and leg.
+30, 1954, a meteor tore through the roof of a home in what is now Oak Grove, bounced off of a radio, and hit a woman.
+Ann Hodges, the victim, was said to be sleeping on her couch in the early afternoon when it crashed through her roof and hit her arm and leg.
 On that day, Hodges became the first person ever in recorded history to be hit by a meteorite.

 The rock that hit Hodges weighed eight and a half pounds and measured around seven inches in length.